Mercedes Benz restoration

 I have earned an outstanding reputation for my custom Mercedes Benz upholstery skills on many classic Mercedes Benz show car winners.

-I have experience with Mercedes Benz interior restorations, specifically from the 1950s and 1960s under the 180, 190, 200, 220, 230, 250 and 280 model names.
+I have experience with Mercedes Benz interior restorations, specifically models from the 1950s and 1960s: 180, 190, 200, 220, 230, 250 and 280.
 However, the majority of my auto upholstery services revolve around vintage Jaguar restoration cars.

 My full interior Mercedes Benz restorations include reupholstering all interior parts to their original design and color specifications, like seats, dashboards, steering wheels, consoles, headliners, carpets, door panels, and trunks.
 I only use the finest leathers and fabrics in the world to restore a Mercedes Benz interior to the same, or better, condition than the factory original.